craftercms/docs/source/.new-ia/by-role/system-admin/kubernetes/studio-clustering-with-kubernetes-deployment.rst

          Check that the file starts with the following header: ``-----BEGIN RSA PRIVATE KEY-----`` to verify that the key is using ``RSA``.
          Crafter also currently doesn't support using a passphrase with SSH keys.
 Remember to **NOT** use a passphrase when creating your keys.

+         |
+         |

+         *This section needs an update as CrafterCMS now supports the following algorithms for generating the key pair: RSA, ECDSA, ED25519 or DSA*

 #.
 Create a copy of the public key and name it ``authorized_keys``